marco6993/kraken-reporting-script/README.md

 ## Authentification

-The `kraken.key` is the API key that you will generate from the Kraken UI, I added an example in the repository: private and secret required.
+The `kraken.key` is the API key that you will generate from the Kraken UI, I added an example in the repository: key and secret required.

 The `google-api-credentials.json` will be needed if you want to connect to the Google Sheets through Google API (see guide above).